mixxxdj/mixxx/source/chapters/library.rst

 The Search box in the top-left the current view for songs that match your query.

-The Library is displays a sortable list of all the songs in your music library.
+The Library displays a sortable list of all the songs in your music library.
 Mixxx imports your music library automatically when it is run for the first time, and automatically detects newly added songs on each subsequent run.
 If you want to manually refresh your library without exiting (for example